 - 1. Clear the CMOS settings by unplugging the power cord and contacting both pads on the CMOS Clear Jumper (JBT1).
-Refer to chapter 2.8.. - 2.
-Remove all components from the motherboard, especially the DIMM modules.
-Make sure that system power is on. - Turn on the system with only one DIMM module installed.
-If the system boots, check for bad DIMM modules or slots by following the Memory Errors Troubleshooting procedure in this Chapter.
+See Section 2.8 for details. - 2.
+Remove all components from the motherboard, especially the DIMM modules. - Turn on the system with only one DIMM module installed.
+If the system boots, check for bad DIMM modules or slots by following the Memory Errors Troubleshooting procedure in this chapter.